East of England Co-operative Society

-The East of England Co-operative Society is the fourth largest consumer co-operative in the United Kingdom after The Co-operative Group, The Midcounties Co-operative and Central England Co-operative.
-It is a registered society with its headquarters in Wherstead, near Ipswich and trading in the eastern counties of Essex, Suffolk, Norfolk and Cambridgeshire.
+East of England Co-operative Society Limited, trading as East of England Co-op, is the third largest consumer co-operative in the United Kingdom after The Co-operative Group and Central England Co-operative.
+It is a registered society with its headquarters at Wherstead Park, near Ipswich and trading in the eastern counties of Essex, Suffolk, Norfolk, Hertfordshire and Cambridgeshire.
 The Society is the area's largest independent retailer.

 History

 The East of England Co-operative Society is an amalgamation of smaller societies from across East Anglia which have joined together over the years.
 Most recently, the Colchester and East Essex Co-operative Society merged with the Ipswich and Norwich Co-operative Society in 2005.

 The consumer co-operative movement has its roots in the early part of the nineteenth century and the principles of self-help and social equity that developed during the Victorian era.
 The first successful retail co-operative was established in 1844 by the Rochdale Pioneers.
 The Ipswich and Norwich Society was the product of an amalgamation, in 1993, of the Ipswich Co-operative Society (known as the Ipswich Industrial Co-operative Society from 1868 to 1968 and incorporating, since 1991, the engagements of the former Stowmarket Society, established 1889) and the Norwich Co-operative Society (formed in 1858).
 The Colchester and East Essex Society was founded as Colchester Co-operative Society in 1861, expanding through merger with the following co-operative societies: